the-anna-project/annad/doc/concept/connection.md

    does not consider any additional information.

 ### lookup

+TODO

+Lookup happens within each CLG's scope to fetch all the peers supposed to be forwarded to.

 The process of looking up connections is triggered on demand and thus must be optimized for fast execution.
 When information is provided in the form of [input](input.md), it is mapped onto a multi dimensional space to enable the